 As data sample densities from hydrographic sensors have increased, methods of sea floor representation have shifted from vector-based products such as selected soundings and contours, to gridded bathymetric models.
 The result of an individual hydrographic survey is now commonly stored as a digital grid or series of grids of differing resolutions.
 These grids often include node values for both depth and uncertainty and may also include accompanying information regarding contributing sample standard deviation, sample density, shoal sample values within the vicinity of the grid node, and even information to allow conversion between tidal datum and reference ellipsoid.
 For many hydrographic offices, production workflows now focus on these gridded bathymetric models as the data source instead of the full resolution sounding files.
 Exploitation of the gridded bathymetric data can reduce production timelines as they provide an appropriate level of information in a lighter-weight, digital package.

 Gridded bathymetric models are also used for small-scale applications such as regional bottom characterisation.
 In many instances these grids are a combination of observed sample data, survey gridded data, estimated data and interpolated data.
-This Annex will not address considerations for these types of grids compilations, as substantial information on this topic is maintained by the Joint IHO-IOC Committee for the General Bathymetric Chart of the Oceans (GEBCO).
+This Annex will not address considerations for these types of grids compilations, as substantial information on this topic is maintained by the Joint IHO-IOC Guiding Committee for the General Bathymetric Chart of the Oceans (GEBCO).

 D.2 Definitions